iAM360

 Fat loss isn't just about workouts.
 It's about total daily movement.

-Research from Levine et al. (1999) in Science demonstrated that differences in Non-Exercise Activity (NEAT) can account for up to 2,000 calories per day between individuals.
+Research from Levine et al. in Science demonstrated that differences in Non-Exercise Activity (NEAT) can account for major swings in daily energy expenditure between individuals.

 For my executive clients, we implement: